privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 User attributes
 ---------------
-At the moment privacyIDEA will know and return the following attributes by default, that can be mapped to SAML
+/* add notice for privacyidea policy here */ Currently, privacyIDEA will return the following attributes by default.
-attributes:
+They can then be mapped to SAML attributes:

 - username: The login name
 - surname: The real world name of the user as it is retrieved from the user source